iauger/PlantManager/README.md

 - **View Plant Database** – Displays all active plants, grouped by room and sorted by next watering date.
 - **Add a New Plant** – Users can select a species, assign it to a room, and track watering schedules.
-- **Add a New Species** – Users can add custom plant species with defined watering cadence and light requirements.
+- **Add & View Species** – Users can add custom plant species with defined watering cadence and light requirements, as well as view all existing species.
-- **Add a New Room** – Users can define and add new rooms to categorize their plants.
+- **Add & View Rooms** – Users can define and add new rooms to categorize their plants, as well as view all existing rooms.
 - **Log Watering Event** – Easily update a plant's last watered date and recalculate the next watering date.
 - **Deactivate & Reactivate Plants** – Remove plants from active tracking while maintaining their data.
 - **Reset Database** – Restore default data while preserving the program’s functionality.